 Over our many years of optimizing email campaigns, we’ve developed a set of 10 major factors that affect email performance.
 It’s important that you first understand how each of these factors is helping or hurting your program.
-You can review the 10 factors here.
+You can review the 10 factors and vital parts of an email here.

-In this article, we focus on our ninth factor, testing and optimization, and how to use it to drive double- or triple-digit-percentage improvements over your current performance.
+In this article, we focus on our ninth factor, testing and optimization, and how to use optimization to drive double- or triple-digit-percentage improvements over your current performance.

 So, where do you begin in the testing and optimization process for your email-marketing program?
 Here’s some insight into our strategy and the types of testing and optimization we do that you can apply to your campaigns: